biscuit-auth/biscuit/SPECIFICATIONS.md

 Facts in Biscuit's language have some specific context.

-Authority facts can only be created in the authority block, and are represented by the `#authority` symbol as the first element of a fact.
+Authority facts can only be created in the authority block, either directly or from rules, and are represented by the `#authority` symbol as the first element of a fact.
 They hold the initial rights for the token.

 Ambient facts can only be created by the verifier, and are represented by the `#ambient` symbol as the first element of a fact.
 They indicate data related